 When you are really sort of time, the magical Instant Pot will make your life easy.
 It is remarkably easy to make this Lamb Stew in the Instant Pot.

-You can either brown lamb in batches in the Instant Pot or brown in a pan and add it to the Instant Pot.
+You can either brown lamb in batches in the Instant Pot or do that in a pan and add it to the Instant Pot.
 Then add all the ingredients.
 Cook on high pressure for 10 minutes, followed by natural pressure release.

 How not to overcook lamb stew ever?

-Just put it on low heat and leave it.
+Just put it on low heat and leave it for 8 hours.

 How long to cook lamb for stew?